shawnlobo96/element34/README.md

 ---
 #### Jenkins
-- Create a new scripted pipeline from the pipeline.Jenkinsfile
+- Create a new scripted pipeline from `pipeline.Jenkinsfile`
 - Set the relevant configurations (optional)
 - Trigger the build